dhis2/training-docs/content/design_for_data_use/tg_indicators.md

 ![indicator2-numerator2](images/indicators/indicator2-numerator2.png)

-do this by adding a period after the disaggregate category combination id followed by the ID of the attribute category option combination.
+Do this by adding a period after the disaggregate category combination id followed by the ID of the attribute category option combination.

 You will see that the description at the bottom now shows "Donor 1" as it has recognized this ID in your formula.